Paeroa business owner 'overwhelmed' after fire destroys store

 "I just watched a couple of years of hard work go up in smoke but I won't be deterred – we'll come back again," said Sue.

-She said no one was in the shop at the time and nobody was injured.
+Fire and Emergency Waikato District Manager Daryl Trim said the fire was able to be contained quickly and there were no injuries.

-She and her husband were out on the footpath when they saw smoke billowing from the back.
+Sue and her husband were out on the footpath when they saw smoke billowing from the back, no one else was in the shop.

 "My husband ran through with a fire extinguisher, and the neighbour, by the time they got out the back all they saw was flames and it had already taken a hold of the back of the shop."